Coronavirus response | Unit 4 relaxes mask rules for boosted staff in certain conditions

-CHAMPAIGN — Masks remain a must for students but vaccinated, boosted and socially-distanced Champaign school staffers won't have to cover their faces in certain indoor settings starting Friday, under revised district protocols.
+CHAMPAIGN — Masks remain a must for students, but vaccinated, boosted and socially distanced Champaign school district staff members won’t have to cover their faces in certain indoor settings starting Friday, under revised district protocols.

 Superintendent Shelia Boozer announced the revisions in a Thursday letter to families.
-The relaxed mask rules apply to staff members and "certain visitors" in rooms where no students are present, the door is closed and at least 6 feet of distance is kept between all present.
+The relaxed mask rules apply to staff and “certain visitors” in rooms where no students are present, the door is closed and at least 6 feet of distance is kept between everyone present.

 “At this time, we are not changing any current procedures for students,” Boozer wrote.

-In her letter, Boozer cited last week's decision by the 4th District Court of Appeals, which opted not to rule on a Sangamon County circuit judge essentially voiding state-mandated rules for schools on masking and vaccinations by issuing a temporary restraining order.
+In her letter, Boozer cited last week’s decision by the 4th District Court of Appeals, which opted not to rule on a Sangamon County circuit judge’s order essentially voiding state-mandated rules for schools on masking and vaccinations.

-In the weeks since the Sangamon judge's ruling, all but a handful of school districts in the region enacted mask-optional policies, with many including "recommended but not required" language.
+In the weeks since that ruling, all but a handful of districts in the region enacted mask-optional policies, with many including “recommended but not required” language.

 Danville on Tuesday became the latest district to go that route, leaving Champaign and Urbana as the lone local districts with more than one school to require masking among students.